Global Deal for Nature

 This crisis has now reached a scale that threatens everything.
 Species extinction is running at 1000 times the natural rate, and scientists warn that two-thirds of wild animal populations could be gone in our lifetimes.
 As with climate change, there is now growing concern that dangerous tipping points could be triggered, causing the collapse of key ecosystems and threatening human survival.

 Scientists are sounding the alarm, and people around the world are calling for a simple solution – protect and restore half of the planet in a natural state and sustainably manage all lands and oceans.
 The result is a planet where humanity and nature have a chance to flourish, even as global temperatures rise.

 This is the kind of ambitious, clear goal that inspires everyone -- citizens, governments, and businesses -- to take the steps needed to save life on Earth.
-And the key to making it happen will be a major UN summit in China set for April 2022, where governments establish new global targets to protect the planet.
+And the key to making it happen will be a major UN summit in Montréal, Canada set for December, 2022 where governments establish new global targets to protect the planet.